markusos/markusos.github.io/_posts/2015-07-21-dockerizing-a-php-project.markdown

 This basic file contains three commands `FROM`, `RUN` and `ADD`:

-`FROM ubuntu:latest` pulls the latest official ubuntu container image and uses it as a base for the container.
+`FROM ubuntu:latest` pulls the latest official Ubuntu container image and uses it as a base for the container.
 The FROM command is used to define the parent image of the

 `RUN apt-get update && apt-get install php5 php5-json php5-mysql -y` Updates the system and installs some common php5 dependencies, it is easy to install more dependencies if needed.
-The following lines with `RUN` commands installs more dependencies and PHP libraries used through the pecl package manager.
+The following lines with `RUN` commands install more dependencies and PHP libraries used through the pecl package manager.

-`ADD . /code` mounts the current directory (the directory where the docker command is ran from) to the code directory inside the container.
+`ADD . /code` mounts the current directory (the directory where the docker command is run from) to the code directory inside the container.

 ### Docker-Compose